tyler-johnson/autorelease/packages/autorelease-task-fetch-commits/README.md

 # Autorelease Task: Fetch Commits

-An autorelease task that fetches all the git commits since the last release and parses them useable format.
+An Autorelease task that fetches all the git commits since the last release and parses them useable format.

 This task is a part of [plugin-pre](../autorelease-plugin-pre) and [plugin-core](../autorelease-plugin-core).